-If you're looking for versatility and options, this Adobe proposal template for InDesign is a perfect choice.
-Not only does it include 40 pages, but the layouts themselves are highly adaptable to a variety of design projects.
+Looking for versatility and options?
+This Adobe proposal template for InDesign is a perfect choice.
+It includes 40 pages.
+The layouts themselves are highly adaptable to a variety of design projects.

 Playful use of shapes and color make this design really stand out from the crowd.
 Remember, the colors here are all customizable.
 Open this design up in Adobe InDesign and make it your own.